helium/HIP/0043-software-release-guidelines.md

 # Rationale and Alternatives

-Recently several GA's have been released at the end of the week, requiring vendors to release updates out of hours, or hotspot owners wait until Monday to get the update.
-This makes rewards messy over this time period and hotspot owners can lose out on rewards over the weekend.
+Recently several GA's have been released at the end of the week, requiring vendors to release updates out of hours, or Hotspot owners wait until Monday to get the update.
+This makes rewards messy over this time period and Hotspot owners can lose out on rewards over the weekend.

 # Unresolved Questions